Ruskin College student terms and conditions

 9.7.1 The University will usually not make major changes to its courses after a student has enrolled.
 However, in exceptional circumstances it may be necessary for the University to make such changes after enrolment.
 Where there are proposed major changes to your course, the College will use reasonable endeavours to:

-• (d) if necessary and appropriate, explore with you the opportunities for transferring to another suitable course either at the College, the University or elsewhere, and ensure that you receive recognition or credits for any units you have successfully completed.
+- (d) if necessary and appropriate, explore with you the opportunities for transferring to another suitable course either at the College, the University or elsewhere, and ensure that you receive recognition or credits for any modules you have successfully completed.

 9.7.2 If you did not consent to the major change, and the implementation of the major change causes you exceptional detriment or hardship, the College will work with you to try to reduce the adverse effect on you, or find an alternative solution, including the option to terminate the Contract and withdraw from the course without any liability to the University for further Tuition Fees.